mfidino/historic_birds/README.md

 This folder, aside from having the `./data/raw_count_data` subfolder, contains the data used in our analysis, plus a couple other files that we found useful which we believe should accompany these data.
 Unlike the raw data, almost all of the common names of species should be identical to the Species column in `./data/species_life_history.csv`, which makes it easier to join datasets as needed.
 The only file that does not have the same names is `./data/BirdFuncDat.csv`.
 The species names are updated within the `species_glmm_analysis.R` script.

-1. `arrival.csv`: This contains the arrival dates of birds in julian day per year across all survey years.
+1. `arrival.csv`: This contains the arrival dates of birds in ordinal day per year across all survey years.
 While not used in the analysis, we have provided it.
 It has 5 columns and 1831 rows of data.

 | Column header | Data type   | Description                                                                         |
 |---------------|-------------|-------------------------------------------------------------------------------------|